lingqiz/Speed_Prior_2021/README.md

 # Data and Analysis Code
 [![DOI:10.1523/JNEUROSCI.1920-21.2022](https://zenodo.org/badge/DOI/10.1523/JNEUROSCI.1920-21.2022.svg)](https://doi.org/10.1523/JNEUROSCI.1920-21.2022)
 **Prior expectations in visual speed perception predict encoding characteristics of neurons in area MT**
-Ling-Qi Zhang and Alan A. Stocker (2021)
+Ling-Qi Zhang and Alan A. Stocker, Journal of Neuroscience (2022)
 https://www.jneurosci.org/content/42/14/2951

 For a quick tour of our project, you can see our VSS 2021 Poster: